lefos987/generator-ghurt/angular/README.md

  - index.html: the index file of the app
  - app: all scripts and templates.
 Generaly subfolders are organised like the scripts modules.
  - styles: contain a subfolder called scss.
-This folder contain all scss files and compile them into an other folder called css (generated on the moment).
+This folder contain all scss files and compile them into a folder called css (generated on the moment).

 ### test/
 Contain all the necessary file for tests.

- - karma: karma config files
+ - config: karma and protractor config files
  - unit: unit test scripts.
 Generaly, we mirror the structure of src/app.
  - e2e: end-to-end test scripts